 The main goal in AF ablation is centered on electrical isolation of the pulmonary veins.
 Calkins said the workhorse systems for this today are the cryoballoon, radiofrequency (RF) ablation and contact force sensing catheters.

-Contact Force-sensing Ablation Catheters
+Use of Contact Force-sensing Ablation Catheters to Improve Lesion Effectiveness

 Studies found the contact force of an ablation catheter against tissue is a big factor in whether the lesion created will be effective in blocking conduction.
 This has lead to the rapid adoption of force-sensing catheters that can show the amount of pressure being applied during ablations, which has led to improved outcomes and fewer repeat procedures.[2-4]